Reviewed by: HU Medical Review Board | Last reviewed: March 2023 | Last updated: April 2023

 Research on probiotics in the treatment of IBS

 The most well-studied probiotic is Bifidobacteria infantis, which has been proven to reduce the abdominal symptoms of IBS, particularly bloating and bowel function.
-Other studies have looked at strains of the Lactobacillus and Propionibacterium species.4 In addition, a recent analysis of the research that included multiple probiotics, many administered in combinations, found evidence to support that probiotics benefit IBS patients, but there is no consensus or recommendations on what the optimal strains, combinations or doses are for patients with IBS.1
+Other studies have looked at strains of the Lactobacillus and Propionibacterium species.4 In addition, a recent analysis of the research that included multiple probiotics, many administered in combinations, found evidence to support that probiotics benefit people with IBS.
+But there is no consensus or recommendations on what the optimal strains, combinations or doses are for people with IBS.1

 Although their exact action is unknown, probiotics are believed to help IBS by improving the mucosal lining and restoring the gut’s barrier function.1 Probiotics suppress the growth and binding of destructive bacteria in the gut, and they alter the acidity level in the intestines and improve the immune response.4

 There is some evidence that various probiotics are helpful in preventing diarrhea and improving symptoms of IBS, but there is no conclusive evidence to determine which probiotics are helpful and which are not.
-It is also unknown how much of the probiotic patients need to take or which patients would most benefit from taking probiotics.
+It is also unknown how much of the probiotic people need to take or which people would most benefit from taking probiotics.

 In 2020, the American Gastroenterology Association (AGA) released new guidelines for using probiotics.
 Researchers did not find enough evidence to support the use of probiotics for IBS.
 They recommend that children and adults with IBS only use probiotics in clinical trials.5,6